Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Conclusion

 In the original BLS algorithm~\cite{BL_trans_paper}, the generalized inverse solution for the output weights is computed from the generalized inverse, which is updated efficiently by the Greville's method~\cite{cite_general_inv_book}, and approximated by ridge regression, i.e., the ridge inverse with the ridge parameter $\lambda \to 0$ assumed.
 Then an efficient implementation of the original BLS on added nodes was proposed in \cite{BLSpaper2021zhf1}, where $\lambda \to 0$ is still assumed.
 In this paper, we propose two ridge solutions for the BLS on added nodes, where the assumption of $\lambda \to 0$ is no longer required, and $\lambda$ can be any positive real number.

 In the proposed ridge solution based on the ridge inverse, a sub-matrix in the ridge inverse is utilized to update the output weights, and the ridge inverse is updated by extending the Greville's method that computes the generalized inverse of a partitioned matrix.
 The proposed algorithm to update the ridge inverse and the Greville's method are equivalent when $\lambda \to 0$, but are usually different when $\lambda \to 0$ is not satisfied.
 So the proposed algorithm to update the ridge inverse includes the Greville's method as a special case, and expands the application range of the Greville's method from the generalized inverse to the ridge inverse.
 On the other hand, the proposed efficient ridge solution based on the inverse Cholesky factor utilizes the sub-matrices in the inverse Cholesky factor to update the output weights, and updates the inverse Cholesky factor by an efficient inverse Cholesky factorization for a Hermitian matrix partitioned into $2 \times 2$ blocks, which extends the corresponding algorithm in \cite{my_inv_chol_paper}.
+Moreover, we also develop another implementation of the proposed efficient ridge solution, which is numerically more stable when the ridge parameter $\lambda$ is very small.

-The proposed BLS algorithm based on the ridge inverse requires the same flops as the original BLS algorithm.
-Compared to the proposed efficient BLS algorithm based on the inverse Cholesky factor, in each update the original BLS algorithm requires about $3$ times of flops, and the existing efficient BLS algorithm usually requires more than $\frac{5}{3}$ times of flops.
-In the numerical experiments, the speedups of the proposed efficient BLS algorithm to the original BLS and the existing efficient BLS are $2.43$ and $1.58$, respectively, when the total training time is compared, and the speedups are $2.34 \sim 2.76$ and $1.63 \sim 1.67$, respectively, when the training time for each update is compared.
+The proposed ridge solution based on the ridge inverse and the numerically more stable implementation of the proposed efficient ridge solution require the same dominant flops as the original BLS algorithm and the existing efficient generalized inverse solution, respectively.
+Compared to the proposed efficient ridge solution based on the inverse Cholesky factor, in each update the original BLS algorithm requires about $3$ times of flops, and the existing efficient generalized inverse solution usually requires more than $\frac{5}{3}$ times of flops.
+In the numerical experiments, the speedups of the proposed efficient ridge solution to the original BLS and the existing efficient generalized inverse solution are $1.99 \sim 2.52$ and $1.31 \sim 1.58$, respectively, when the total training time is considered.